 Reid Dulberger, President/CEO

-Mr. Dulberger has almost 30 years of experience in local economic development, having served with public and private entities in New York, Ohio, and Tennessee.
+Mr. Dulberger has nearly 30 years of experience in local economic development, having served with public and private entities in New York, Ohio, and Tennessee.

 In 2011, Mr. Dulberger was appointed to be the first President/CEO of EDGE.
 He concurrently serves as the Chief Economic Development Officer for the City of Memphis and for Shelby County Government.